Public relations as communication management

 Richard Bailey Hon FCIPR is editor of PR Academy's PR Place Insights.
 He teaches and assesses undergraduate, postgraduate and professional students.

 This article discusses public relations and communication.
 It looks straightforward.
-At first glance, academics and practitioners seem agreed that public relations is communication.
+At first glance, academics and practitioners seem to agree that public relations is communication.

 At least, that’s how it was defined in the landmark 1984 textbook Managing Public Relations by scholars James Grunig and Todd Hunt:

 ‘Public relations is the management of communication between an organization and its publics.’

 Many today will disavow any association with public relations, professing instead to do internal communication or public affairs, say.
 (At that point, I hold my head in my hands and wonder how we can have allowed ‘affairs’ to become more respectable than ‘relationships’).

 This shift from public relations to communication is all around us.